shawnn101/ttc_bus_tracker/README.md

 - Polls TTC GTFS-RT bus trip updates
 - Displays filtered routes and stops
 - Shows next arrival times on LCD
-- Alerts when a bus is within configured close range
+- Alerts when a bus is within a configured close range
-- Can be extended with LEDs that light up progressively depending on how close the bus is
+- LEDs that light up progressively depending on how close the bus is
-- Can be extended with an audio alert that buzzes every minute when close
+- Audio alert that buzzes every minute when close to the stop

 ---